Cristina Fernández de Kirchner

 During her terms as president, several corruption scandals surfaced and her government subsequently faced several demonstrations.
 She was acquitted of charges related to fraudulent low price sales of dollar futures.
-In 2015, she was indicted for obstructing the investigation into the 1994 AMIA bombing, after Alberto Nisman's controversial accusation of a purported "pact" (a memorandum) signed between her government and Iran which was supposedly seeking impunity for Iranians involved in the terrorist attack.
-In 2017, an arrest warrant issued by Claudio Bonadio charged her with "treason", but due to her parliamentary immunity, she did not go to prison, and the treason accusation was later dropped, while other charges related to Nisman's accusation remained.
+In 2015, she was indicted for obstructing the investigation into the 1994 AMIA bombing after federal prosecutor Alberto Nisman filed a legal complaint, alleging that the Memorandum of Understanding signed in 2013 between Argentina and Iran secured impunity for Iranians involved in the terrorist attack.
+In 2017, an arrest warrant issued by Claudio Bonadio charged her with "treason".
+Due to her parliamentary immunity, she did not go to prison, and the treason accusation was later dropped, while other charges related to Nisman's accusation remained.
 In 2018, she was indicted for corruption over allegations that her administration had accepted bribes in exchange for public works contracts.
-In September 2020, the federal criminal cassation court confirmed the corruption trials of Fernández de Kirchner, ruling the former president's objections inadmissible.
-After analyzing the claims of the defendants in the case for the never-ratified memorandum with Iran, in October 2021, the Federal Oral Court 8 declared the case null and void.
-The judges concluded that there was no crime in the signing of the agreement with Iran, and declared a judicial dismissal of Fernández de Kirchner and the other defendants.
-In December 2024, the Supreme Court rejected the defense's request and confirmed that Fernández de Kirchner will have a trial for this case.
+In September 2020, the federal criminal cassation court confirmed the corruption trials of Fernández de Kirchner, ruling her objections inadmissible.
+In October 2021, the Federal Oral Court 8 ruled that no crime had been committed in the Iran-memorandum case, and dismissed the charges against Fernández de Kirchner.
+In December 2024, the Supreme Court affirmed a 2023 ruling that revoked the acquittal handed down by Court 8, and ordered Fernández to stand trial for this case.
 In December 2022, she was sentenced in the road infrastructure case to six years in prison and a lifetime ban from holding public office for corruption.
 The verdict was upheld by a federal appeals court in November 2024, and by the Supreme Court in June 2025.